 The duration of therapy is different for every individual.
 In fact, because each individual is different, you should be cautious about any therapists who promise results in a given amount of time.
 So while we cannot tell you how long your therapy will take, you can trust that we will be working hard with you to help you get the most out of your treatment.
 And we will check in with you regularly to make sure you feel like you are getting what you want from therapy.

-My standard fee is $150 per session.
-However, we do offer a limited number of “low-fee” sessions for individuals who cannot afford my fee, but who want to begin treatment.
+Our standard fee is $150 per session.
+However, we do offer a limited number of “low-fee” sessions for individuals who cannot afford the full fee, but who want to begin treatment.

 Currently, we do not accept any insurance directly.
 However, we can work with you on receiving out-of-network benefits from your insurance.